Dallas school police use handcuffs to restrain 7-year-old boy

-Yosio Lopez was handcuffed, Tased and bruised by Dallas Independent School District (DISD) Police after the boy started banging his head against a wall in class, the Lopez family lawyer, David Ramirez, told CNN.
+Yosio Lopez was handcuffed, Tased and bruised by Dallas Independent School District (DISD) Police after the boy started banging his head against a wall in class, an investigator working with the Lopez family lawyer, David Ramirez, told CNN.

 Yosio is a special needs student who suffers from attention deficit/hyperactivity disorder and another mood disorder.
 He has experienced similar outbursts in the past but has always had a trained school aide nearby to help calm him down.